-A two-year renewal of PL 43/2016 to 31 December 2020 was granted on 29 November 2018, with a right to renew for a further two years to 31 December 2022.
+A two-year renewal of PL 43/2016 to 31 December 2022 was granted on 26 November 2020.
 PL 43/2016 covers an area of 1000 sq km within which is situated a Neoproterozoic belt prospective for base metals.

 To date the Group has developed 2004 JORC compliant indicated and inferred SEDEX resources amounting to 25 million tonnes @ 3% Zinc equivalent grade made up of Zinc and Lead, including 3.3 million ozs of silver.
-Not included in the 2004 JORC compliant resource calculations are Vanadium and Germanium credits, which at current prices could represent significant credits.
+Not included in the 2004 JORC compliant resource calculations are Copper, Vanadium and Germanium credits, which at current prices could represent significant credits.
 These 2004 JORC code resources are made up of the Kihabe and Nxuu deposits seven km apart, both of which have the potential to be open cut mining operations.